 #5: Practice Your Arm Swing

-Did you know that one of the most effective means for how to improve your cadence while running actually has to do with your arms?
+Did you know that one of the most effective ways to improve your cadence while running has to do with your arms?

-When we run, our arms drive the legs forward.
+When we run, our arms drive our legs forward.
 In other words, the rate of your arm swing dictates your stride rate.
-When you pump your arms faster, your feet will follow suit.
+When you pump your arms faster, your feet will follow suit and you will run with quicker, shorter strides.

-One of the best drills to increase the speed of your arm swing is to incorporate descending weighted arm swings into your strength training workouts.
+One of the best drills to increase the speed of your arm swing is incorporating descending weighted arm swings into your strength training workouts.

 Here’s how it works: